-2021 AED '000 2020 AED '000
+2022 AED '000 2021 AED '000

-Affordable care 41,423 41,423
+Affordable care - 41,423

 Premium care 36,507 36,507

-77,930 77,930
+36,507 77,930

-The recoverable amounts of Affordable care and Premium care cash-generating units were determined based on level 3 fair value calculation which uses cash flow projections based on a business plan approved by the directors covering a 5 year period, and a discount rate of 11% to 14% per annum (2020: 11% to 14% per annum) for Affordable care and 11% to 12% per annum (2020: 11% to 12% per annum) for Premium care.
+During the year, the Company sold its Affordable care cash-generating units (refer to note 5).
+The recoverable amounts of Premium care cash-generating units were determined based on level 3 fair value calculation which uses cash flow projections based on a business plan approved by the directors covering a 5-year period, and a discount rate of 11% to 12% per annum.
+In 2021, the recoverable amounts of Affordable care and Premium care cash-generating units were determined based on level 3 fair value calculation which uses cash flow projections based on a business plan approved by the directors covering a 5-year period, and a discount rate of 11% to 12% per annum.
+In 2021, the recoverable amounts of Affordable care and Premium care cash-generating units were determined based on level 3 fair value calculation which uses cash flow projections based on a business plan approved by the directors covering a 5-year period, and a discount rate of 11% to 14% per annum for Affordable care and 11% to 12% per annum for Premium care.
 Cash flow projections during the period are based on the gross margins and direct costs price inflation throughout the projection period which are in line with the respective industries in which Affordable care and Premium care operates.
-The cash flows beyond that five-year period have been extrapolated using a 3% (2020: 3%) per annum growth rate which is the projected long term average growth rate for the market.
+The cash flows beyond that 5-year period have been extrapolated using a 3% (2021: 3%) per annum growth rate which is the projected long-term average growth rate for the market.
 Management believes that any reasonably possible change in the key assumptions on which recoverable amount is based, would not cause the aggregate carrying amount to exceed the recoverable amounts of the cash generating units.